ctjacobs/git-rdm/README.md

 # Git-RDM

 Git-RDM is a Research Data Management (RDM) plugin for the [Git](https://git-scm.com/) version control system.
+It interfaces Git with data hosting services to manage the curation of version controlled files using persistent, citable repositories.
+This facilitates the sharing of research outputs and encourages a more open workflow within the research community.

-Much like the standard Git commands, Git-RDM allows users to add/remove data files within a 'publication staging area'.
-When ready, users can readily publish these staged files to an online data repository service such as Figshare and Zenodo via the command line.
-Details of the files and their associated publication(s) are then recorded in a local database, including the specific Git revision (in the form of a SHA-1 hash) and the DOI, such that a full history of data publication is maintained.
+Much like the standard Git commands, Git-RDM allows users to add/remove files within a 'publication staging area'.
+When ready, users can readily publish these staged files to a data repository hosted either by Figshare or Zenodo via the command line.
+Details of the files and their associated publication(s) are then recorded in a local SQLite database, including the specific Git revision (in the form of a SHA-1 hash), publication date/time, and the DOI, such that a full history of data publication is maintained.

 ## Dependencies